abondar24/BigDataDemo/HadoopDemo/HdfsDemo/README.md

 2. File System Cat (fscc) - Show contents of file on stored in HDFS.
 3. File System Double Cat (fsdc) - Show contents of file on stored in HDFS twice using seek.
 4. List status (lsc) - Show file statuses for path.
+5. Url Cat (ucc) - Show file contents from HDFS using URLStreamHandler

 ## Build and Run
 ```